A recovery blog adds value to your Substance Abuse Program’s website and should deliver the valuable content you offer with care and concern.

 2. Establish Rapport with your recovery blog

 As you build authority, you are also establishing rapport with your readers.
 Your reader will warm up to you through style and tone.
 Answer questions about your reader and write to that audience.
-Blog to a specific audience.
+A blog to a specific audience.
 Build friendship by writing posts tailored to the reader with honesty and integrity.
-In this relationship you create allies.
+In this relationship, you create allies.

 3. Start conversations with blog posts, calls to action, and comments.

 Once you understand your blog’s audience, it is vital to speak with them through posts and comments.
-How they found you is not always important, but you should try to find out what works to get new users to your site.
+How they found you are not always necessary, but you should try to find out what works to get new users to your site.
 More about that another time.
-What is important is keeping these readers on your site and getting them to come back.
+What is important is keeping these readers on your website and getting them to come back.

 Generate comments from your reader by asking relevant questions about the post.